-The US Department of Education and Institute of Education Sciences' Small Business Innovation Research Program (ED/IES SBIR) provides non-dilutive seed funding to for-profit small businesses to develop and evaluate new education technology products to transform education and special education.
+The US Department of Education and Institute of Education Sciences' Small Business Innovation Research Program (ED/IES SBIR) provides seed funding to for-profit small businesses and partners to develop and evaluate new education technology products.

-- Direct to Phase II solicitation #91990022R0002 will request proposals for $1,000,000 for 2-years for R&D and evaluation of new education technology products to ready existing researcher-developed evidence-based innovations (products, interventions, practices) for use at scale, and to plan for commercialization.
-The goal of this solicitation is to support the successful transfer of research to practice at scale in education and special education.
-Up to 3 awards will be anticipated to be made through this solicitation.
+- Direct to Phase II solicitation #91990022R0012 is a request for proposals for $1,000,000 for 2-years for R&D and evaluation of new education technology products to ready existing researcher-developed evidence-based innovations (products, interventions, practices) for use at scale, and to plan for commercialization.
+The existing education innovation is required to have originally been created by researchers at either universities (or other academic institutions) or non-profit education research organizations.
 Direct to Phase II projects are awarded without a prior Phase I award.

 - Each solicitation is posted on and can be downloaded from the above SAM.gov website pages.
 The link to the solicitations are each located below the "History" section near the bottom of the SAM.gov website pages.